JvanKatwijk/algol-60-compiler/README.md

 a manual with a fairly detailed description of the resulting C code of a dozen example programs.

+The file jff-algol.c contains the source for this program.

 Command line options to specify components used, build and operating instructions are also described in the manual.